autocompletejs/autocomplete.js/README.md

 ###Just added

-* limit param on JSON response (if the limit is negative and if sort DESC)
+* Naviguate into results with keyboard.
-* custom pre, post, open method
+* Up, down, left and right key cancel ajax.

-###Next release
+* Apply a new default CSS.

-* implement the top and bottom key to naviguate into result
+* Use GruntJS to compile assert.

 ###For the v2